KiraResari/ceal-chronicler-f/Protocol.md

 - [ ] displays present location if at least one active character is in it
 - [ ] allows for a change in location which then affects all active characters as long as at least one characters is active
 - [ ] displays present location as unknown if no active characters are in it
+- [ ] adding character to party behavior
+  - [ ] adding first character to party should not change that character's locations
+  - [ ] adding subsequent characters into party should overwrite their location for the duration during which they are in the party

 ### Technical